vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### When I added a vTPM I noticed the VM now requires vMotion and Fault Tolerance encryption.
 Is that normal?

-Correct.
+Yes.
 VMs using VM Encryption (which is what powers vTPM “under the hood”) are always required to be protected when vMotioned.

 VMware recommends configuring these settings to “Required” on all virtual machines and workloads.
 For more information about recommended security settings, please see the [vSphere Security Configuration Guide](https://brcm.tech/vcf-scg).